 - Loose, excess skin with develops with age and following pregnancy

 - Surplus skin and fat on the abdomen after rapid weight loss

 - Loose, ‘overhang’ skin that will not reduce despite increased exercise and positive changes to diet

 The ideal patient for this surgery is someone whose weight is stable, particularly those who have been overweight and have lost the excess weight.
-This is not an operation for people who are overweight, or as an attempt at losing weight.
+This operation is not intended to reduce weight or reduce dress size.
 In appropriate patients this procedure can have a very marked effect and is associated with high patient satisfaction.

 Assessment for this surgery